kiru42/univ_app/README.md

 rails new PROJECT_NAME
 cd PROJECT_NAME

-# test server is working
+# test if server is working
 rails s
 ```